 For example, I am and have been able to pursue higher education, both in Pakistan and abroad.
 Regardless of the fact that this has only been possible due to various forms of financial assistance and scholarships, this experience is a clear privilege, one that most people like me do not get the opportunity to have.
 In this blog, I will recount some of these experiences, both of during my time at Habib and after, academic and otherwise, and try to recount what I have learnt from them.

 Let me start with something that I have been surrounded by all my life, but began to understand the importance of only after I joined Habib: friendship.
-Experiences in life –– as many of you, perhaps, may have realised –– are not always pleasurable or easy ones.
+Experiences in life –– as many of you, perhaps, may have realized –– are not always pleasurable or easy ones.
 We have been taught since childhood to be individuals, that our success depends on only us.
 In our drive to succeed, we have developed that individualistic mode of thinking.
 I had too, even though my daily life was evidence to the contrary.

 I’ve learnt that it is important to cultivate your community.
 It is important to cultivate friendships that would keep one grounded and hold one accountable, and in so doing, help each other grow by experiencing and sharing hardships as well as good times.
 I have been privileged and fortunate enough to travel extensively with friends, mostly for academics but also for other reasons.